Omarb2001/dailynewsletter/README.md

 As time goes on, I will be developing more accurate methods for scraping articles for even better summaries.
 More use cases will be added as time goes on.

-Planning ona adding summaries of political news, with models that check for bias.
+Planning on adding summaries of political news, with models that check for bias.